 If the invention relates to a process for producing a new individual chemical compound, including a high-molecular compound, then information on a process for producing of a known structural analogue, or destination analogue, shall be presented.

-Information on the produced substance shall be provided in the description of the most similar analogue of an invention relating to a strain of a micro-organism, to a culture of plant and animal cells, to a producer of a substance.
+Information on the produced substance shall be provided in the description of the most similar analogue of an invention relating to a strain of a micro-organism, to a culture of plant and animal cells, or a producer of a substance.

 Information on an analogue of each individual invention shall be provided in the specification of an application for a group of inventions.

 35 Pursuit of additional claims